mikemaccana/anchor-by-example/src/pages/docs/onchain-voting.md

 ---
-title: On-Chain Voting
+title: Onchain Voting
-description: A decentralized on-chain voting
+description: A decentralized onchain election
 ---
 > [Program Code](https://github.com/coral-xyz/anchor-by-example/tree/master/programs/onchain-voting)

-In this program, we are going to build a decentralized on-chain voting system on solana.
-Where users can vote on our favourite `GM` and `GN`.
+In this program, we are going to build a decentralized onchain voting system on Solana, where users can vote on our their preferred greeting - `GM` and `GN` (that's 'good morning' and 'good night' if you're not familiar with crypto memes).
 Let's see who will win 🚀.

-> With the help of this example we are going to learn, how to store and update data in solana accounts.
+> In this example we are going to learn how to store and update data in Solana accounts.

 ---